-At the end of senior three a learner will be able to:
+At the end of senior three, a learner will be able to:

-- Explain the consequences of 1994 genocide against the Tutsi in Rwanda. - Describe the colonial administrative system as applied by different colonial powers and colonial reforms. - Describe the causes and effects of decolonization of Africa. - Explain the origin, causes and impact of the French revolution. - Examine the causes and effects of both First and Second World War. - Explain national and international human rights instruments and how they have been respected and violated in different situations. - Describe national interdependence and national laws in conflict transformation. - Explain the concepts of tolerance, respect, disability and inclusive education in reference to Rwanda.
+- Explain the consequences of 1994 genocide against the Tutsi in Rwanda. - Describe the different colonial reforms and their consequences. - Describe the causes of decolonization of Africa with emphasis of Ghana and Kenya . - Explain the origin, causes and impact of the French revolution. - Examine the causes and effects of both First and Second World War. - Explain national and international Human Rights instruments and how they have been respected and violated in different situations. - Describe national interdependence and national laws in conflict transformation. - Explain the concepts of tolerance, respect, disability and inclusive education in reference to Rwanda.